kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 This problem was asked by Facebook.

 Describe an algorithm to compute the longest increasing subsequence of an array of numbers in `O(n log n)` time.

+## Daily Coding Problem: Problem #982 [Easy]

+This problem was asked by Twitter.

+A strobogrammatic number is a positive number that appears the same after being rotated 180 degrees.
+For example, `16891` is strobogrammatic.

+Create a program that finds all strobogrammatic numbers with `N` digits.